The Protomen

-The Protomen are an American rock band who started their career composing concept albums loosely based on the video game series Mega Man.
-Their stage names are largely references to pop culture films, song titles, and fictional characters.
-The group members refer to themselves as storytellers, creating a "rock and roll fable".
+The Protomen are an American rock band who compose and perform rock opera concept albums with science fiction themes inspired by video games.
+The band formed in 2003 and is based out of Nashville, Tennessee.
+They first gained exposure with their 2005 self-titled debut rock opera album The Protomen.
+The act is one of the most renowned in the video game music and geek rock genres.
+They are one of the highest paid novelty stage acts out of Nashville.

+In the Protomen's three act rock opera, an Orwellian city is ruled by a fascist figure named Dr. Albert Wily who builds and controls a robot army, with which he has taken over the city.
+Protagonists attempt to defeat Wily's forces and repeatedly fail.
+While two acts are tragedies, continuing rebellion against tyranny and remaining hopeful are core themes.
+Act II: The Father of Death (2009) is a prequel to The Protomen (which is referred to as Act I).
+The final act, Act III: This City Made Us, will be released January 9, 2026.
+The band tours performing the rock opera in character and only uses aliases while performing.
+Audience participation and strong audience responses are a significant part of their performances.
+Critical response to their music and performances is mostly positive.
+The Protomen tour extensively and are known for performing at festivals and headlining conventions, especially MAGFest.

+Outside of the Protomen's rock opera, they have released two cover albums to positive responses, and have collaborated with other artists for albums, songs, and performances.
+They released single "Built to Last" (2013) as part of Capcom's anniversary album for the Mega Man franchise, which their rock opera is inspired by.

 History

-The band is composed mostly of MTSU recording program graduates, and originated in order to meet class deadlines and the need to record for their grades.
+The Protomen formed in Murfreesboro, Tennessee.
+Their name comes from one of the main characters in the Capcom video game franchise Mega Man: Proto Man.
+The band is composed mostly of Middle Tennessee State University (MTSU) recording program graduates, and originated in order to meet class deadlines and the need to record for their grades.
 Their first live performance was in April 2004.
 Most of the band had graduated and moved to Nashville by 2005.

 In a 2009 interview, lead vocalist Panther stated, "We basically gathered up all of our good friends from the local rock bands of Murfreesboro, tied ourselves together, and tried to walk.
 And somehow it worked.
 At the time, we noticed a void in rock and roll.
 A hole that could only really be filled with grown men and women painting up like robots and playing some fierce and furious rock music based on a 1980s video game.
 We were fairly certain no one else was going to fill that hole.
 But, by God, it's filled now.
 You can thank us later."

 The band has strong ties to the Murfreesboro and Nashville independent music scene, and some members perform with several bands.